 - For women, any history of heavy menstrual bleeding

 The provider will check for certain physical signs of anemia.
 They include swollen lymph nodes, an enlarged spleen, and pale skin or nail color.

 A complete blood count (CBC) is the standard diagnostic test for anemia.
 The CBC is a panel of tests that measures red blood cells, white blood cells, and platelets.
 For diagnosis of anemia, the CBC provides critical information on the size, volume, and shape of red blood cells (erythrocytes).
 CBC results include measurements of hemoglobin, hematocrit, and mean corpuscular volume.

-- Mild anemia is considered when hemoglobin is between 9.5 - 13.0 g/dL
+- Mild anemia is considered when hemoglobin is between 9.5 to 13.0 g/dL

-- Moderate anemia is considered when hemoglobin is between 8.0 - 9.5 g/dL
+- Moderate anemia is considered when hemoglobin is between 8.0 to 9.5 g/dL

 - Severe anemia is considered for hemoglobin concentrations below 8.0 g/dL

-Hematocrit.
-Hematocrit is the percentage of blood composed of red blood cells.
+Hematocrit: Hematocrit is the percentage of blood composed of red blood cells.
 People with a high volume of plasma (the liquid portion of blood) may be anemic even if their blood count is normal because the blood cells have become diluted.
 Like hemoglobin, a normal hematocrit percentage depends on age and gender.
-In general, doctors diagnose anemia when hematocrit falls below:
+In general, anemia is diagnosed when hematocrit falls below:

 - 39% for adult men